tgianko/deemon/README.md

 # Vilanoo Project

 This is the code base for the Vilanoo project.
 The goal of this project is study and detection of CSRF vulnerabilities.

 ## Components

  * [vilanoo2](vilanoo2/README.md) : HTTP/S proxy that intercepts browser requests.
- * [mosgi](mosgi/README.md): Scripts for collecting server-side execution trace, extract session data, and file I/O.
+ * [mosgi](mosgi/README.md): Server to collect Web Application execution traces, session data, and file I/O.
- * [zumka](vm-setup-scripts/README.md) : Scripts for setting up the vm for usage with the proxy
+ * [zumka](vm-setup-scripts/README.md) : Tools to instrument VM (bitnami + vbox only)

 ## License
   TBD